dwrobel/flatcam/README.md

 27.09.2019

-- optimized the toggle grid command
+- optimized the toggle axis command
+- added posibility of using a big mouse cursor or a small mouse cursor.
+The big mouse cursor is made from 2 infinite lines.
+This was implemented for both graphic engines
+- added ability to change the cursor size when the small mouse cursor is selected in Preferences -> General

 27.09.2019